robertfasano/emergent/docs/source/gettingstarted.rst

 Optimization
 --------------
 A full example for a simple network can be found in emergent/networks/example.py.
-In this example, a single Control node oversees two Device nodes, one with inputs 'X' and 'Y' and another with inputs 'X' and 'Y'.
-Take a moment to look through the code required to initialize the network: in ``network.py``, we have simply imported and instantiated the objects defined in the ``devices`` and ``controls`` folder.
+In this example, a single Hub oversees two Things, one with inputs 'X' and 'Y' and another with inputs 'X' and 'Y'.
+Take a moment to look through the code required to initialize the network: in ``network.py``, we have simply imported and instantiated the objects defined in the ``things`` and ``hubs`` folder.
 EMERGENT hooks up the network under the hood - all you have to do is define the node parent/child relationships.